 - What The World Needs

 These four factors have helped me a lot in finalizing each decision I make – or discarding a certain idea if it did not match these categories.
 Reading “Ikigai: The Japanese Secret to a Long and Happy Life” can help you gain massive clarity so that you can avoid taking the wrong career paths in the future.
-Also, learn how Ikigai can help you imbibe your work-life balance.
-You can buy the book on Amazon.
+You can get the book here! 📖

 Kaizen by Sarah Harvey